What’s An Assessment?

 Property Assessment X Tax Rate = Taxes Payable.

-The Assessment Base for 2011, was $ 5.018 Billion.
-The following pie chart shows total assessment and percentage of the base for each property type.
+The Total 2015 Assessment Base is $ 5.380 Billion.
+The following chart shows total assessment and percentage of the base for each property type.

 What if I Disagree With My Assessment?